Much Ado About Nothing (1993 film): Reception

+Critical response

-On Rotten Tomatoes the film holds a 90% "Certified Fresh" rating based on 49 reviews, with an average rating of 7.1/10.
+On Rotten Tomatoes the film holds a 90% rating based on 49 reviews, with an average rating of 7.1/10.
 The site's consensus reads, "Kenneth Branagh's love for the material is contagious in this exuberant adaptation."
-On Metacritic, it has an average score of 80 out of 100, based on reviews from 25 critics, indicating "generally favorable reviews".
+On Metacritic, it has an average score of 80 out of 100, based on reviews from 25 critics.

-Roger Ebert of the Chicago Sun-Times gave it three out of four stars, calling it "cheerful from beginning to end".
+Roger Ebert of the Chicago Sun-Times gave it three out of four, calling it "cheerful from beginning to end".
 Vincent Canby of The New York Times also wrote the film a positive review, praising Branagh's direction and calling it "ravishing entertainment".
 Desson Thomson of The Washington Post praised Branagh's cuts to the text as giving "wonderful import to this silliness from long ago" and stated that "Kenneth Branagh has, once again, blown away the forbidding academic dust and found a funny retro-essence for the '90s."
 Online critic James Berardinelli gave the film a glowing four-star review, calling it a "gem of a movie", especially praising the accessibility of the humor, the performances, and Branagh's lively direction, of which he wrote, "This film cements Branagh's status as a great director of Shakespeare, and perhaps of film in general, as well."

 Peter Travers of Rolling Stone gave the film a negative review, praising some moments as "invigorating fun", but ultimately calling it "overripe".
 Most of the negative criticisms focused on particular casting choices, notably Keanu Reeves as Don John, and Michael Keaton as Dogberry.
 For his performance in the film, Reeves received a Golden Raspberry nomination for Worst Supporting Actor.

 Much Ado About Nothing was ranked #11 on Rotten Tomatoes list of Greatest Shakespeare Movies.

 Box office

-The film opened on 3 screens on May 7, 1993 in the United States and grossed $108,617 for the weekend and went on to gross $22.5 million at the US and Canadian box office.
-In the United Kingdom, it opened on August 27, 1993 on 106 screens and grossed £450,520 for the weekend, placing fifth at the UK box office.
+The film opened on 3 screens on 7 May 1993 in the United States and grossed $108,617 for the weekend and went on to gross $22.5 million at the US and Canadian box office.
+In the United Kingdom, it opened on 27 August 1993 on 106 screens and grossed £450,520 for the weekend, placing fifth at the UK box office.
 After 12 weeks in France, it had more than 70,000 admissions and 50,000 in Switzerland over the same period.
 From four screens in Israel, it had 94,000 admissions in seven weeks.
 It went on to gross $43 million worldwide.